ku-sldg/plih/_types/1-Function-Types.md

 We can fix this problem as we have in the past - add run-time or predictive type checking.
 Said using terminology from our discussion of scoping, we can add *dynamic* or *static* type checking.
 As usual, dynamic performed at run-time and static performed before run-time.

+## Typing Bind

+Before diving into types of functions, let's take a quick aside into finding the type of a `bind` remembering that like `lambda` and `app`, `bind` defines new identifiers and associates them with values.
+To start with, let's examine a trivial bind that creates an identifier, binds it to a value, and returns the resulting identifier:

+{% highlight text %}
+bind x = 1 in
+  1+1
+{% endhighlight %}

+As always, `bind` evaluates its body and returns the result.
+The type of that result in turn becomes the type of the `bind`.
+If we can find the type of `1+1` we can find the type of what evaluating `bind` returns.
+In this case, that's quite simple using typing rules we already have.
+Specifically, any term of the form `t1+t2` is of type `TNum` if both `t1` and `t2` are also of type `TNum`.
+The type of the `bind` is clearly `TNum`.

+Things are much more interesting if we use the bound identifier in the body of the `bind`.
+Defining new identifiers and giving them values is what `bind` is all about.
+Let's change the body of the `bind` to use the identifier:

+{% highlight text %}
+bind x = 1 in
+  x+1
+{% endhighlight %}

+The same type rule applies to the body.
+If `x:TNum` and `1:TNum` then `x+1:TNum`.
+The second term is simple as `1:TNum` by definition.
+The first term requires some thought, but is still rather obvious.
+By definition `x` is bound to `1` in the body of the `bind` and `1` is of type `TNum`.
+It follows that in the body of the `bind` the identifier `x` has type `TNum`.
+We will implement this intuition using a _context_ that behaves much like an environment does in an evaluator.

+Thinking back to how environments work reveals the following simple annotation for the `bind`:

+{% highlight text %}
+bind x = 1 in     [(x,1)]
+  x+1
+{% endhighlight %}

+Following the `x = 1` binding instance the environment contains a binding of `x` to `1`.
+When `x` appears in the `bind` body, it is looked up in the enviornment when evaluated.
+A _context_ will serve the same role, but for types rather than values.
+In the same way an environment stores identifiers and values during evaluation, a context will store identifiers an types during type checking.

+The context is maintained exactly like an environment.
+When an identifier is bound, the type of the bound value is associated with the identifier in the context.
+Using a similar notation, we can decorate the type inference process for `bind`:

+{% highlight text %}
+bind x = 1 in     [(x,TNum)]
+  x+1
+{% endhighlight %}

+Now when `x` is used in the term `x+1`, its type is looked up in the context maintained by the `typeof` function.
+Thus, `x+1` is known to have type `TNum` because both `x` and `1` are type `TNum`.

+Let's define the necessary type operations used by the `typeof` implementation that will perform the type inference operation.
+First, the case for an identifier:

+{% highlight text %}
+typeof cont (Id id) = case (lookup id cont) of
+                        Just x -> x
+                        Nothing -> error "Varible not found"
+{% endhighlight %}

+The code is virtually identical to looking up the value of an identifier in an environment.
+The function uses the identifier's name to look up the identifier's type in the context, `cont`.

+The type of a `bind` instance is again similar to evaluation:

+{% highlight text %}
+typeof cont (Bind i v b) = let v' = typeof cont v in
+                             typeof ((i,v'):cont) b
+{% endhighlight %}

+The type of the bound value, `v`, is first determined using the current context, `cont`.
+Then type of the `bind` body is determined using a new context resulting from the original context with `i` bound to the bound value's type.
+This looks just like evaluation, except we're generating types rather than values.
+Hold that thought.

+Now the formal rules.
+First for identifiers:

+$$\frac{(i,T)\in cont}{\typeof(i)=T}$$

+If $(i,T)$ is in the current context, then type of $i$ is $T$.
+This is a trivial definition, but necessary for completeness.
+Now the rule for `bind`:

+$$\frac{\typeof{v,c)=D\;\;\;\typeof(t,(t:D):c)=R}{\typeof((\bbind i=a\;\iin\; t),c)=D\rightarrow R}$$

-## Function Types
+## Typing Functions

 A function can be viewed as a mapping from an input value to an output value.
-If the input value has a type and the output value has a type, then it makes sense that a function type is a mapping from one type to another.
-Specifically we extend available types with a function type:
+If the input value has a type and the output value similarly has a type, then it makes sense that a function type is a mapping from one type to another.
+Specifically we extend available types with this new function type in much the same way we defined binary operators like `+` or `-` by using a recursive construction:

 $$\begin{align*}
 T ::=\; & \tnum \mid T \rightarrow T \\
 \end{align*}$$

-This allows types such as $\tnum \rightarrow \tnum$, $\tnum
+This allows constructing types such as $\tnum \rightarrow \tnum$, $\tnum
 \rightarrow (\tnum \rightarrow \tnum)$, and $(\tnum \rightarrow \tnum)
 \rightarrow \tnum$.
 An informal name for the $\rightarrow$ operation is a type former or a type function that takes two types and generates a new type.
+Just like `+` takes to numbers and generates a new number.
 The left type is called the _domain_ and the right type the _range_ of the function type.
 If no parentheses are included, we assume that $\rightarrow$ is right associative.
+We will often call the domain `D` and the range `R` while using the contention that any capitalized symbol is a type.

-Now that we have function types, we can assign them to `lambda` expressions by defining type rules.
+Now that we have a means for function types, we can assign them to `lambda` expressions by defining type rules.
 Let's try to define the type rule iteratively by thinking about how we derived the type of a lambda.
 Let's start with a simple function that doubles its input and see if we can find a type:

 {% highlight text %}
 lambda x in x+x : T
 {% endhighlight %}

-The first thing we know is that `T` must be a function type of the form `D->R` where `D` is the domain type and `R` is the range type.
-We don't know what either type is yet, but we do know:
+First, we know is that `T` must be a function type of the form `D->R` where `D` is the domain type and `R` is the range type.
+We don't know what either type is yet, but we do know that a function should have a function type:

 {% highlight text %}
 lambda x in x+x : D->R